sonofhypnos/thoughts/posts/pragmatist-guide-to-live-review.md

             notion that their might only be this one weird trick/thing you value.
-I think this could be something that could trip up readers who are not really careful coming away with the impression that actually nothing has value which I don\'t think is what the authors believe although I\'d estimate to have some disagreements/non-shared confusions about what has real value.
-(I don\'t really try to find an easily to cache out answer (does stating value is complex seem like an escape))
+I think this could be something that could trip up readers who are not really careful coming away with the impression that actually nothing has value which I don't think is what the authors believe although I'd estimate to have some disagreements/non-shared confusions about what has real value.
+(I don't really try to find an easily to cache out answer (does stating value is complex seem like an escape))